A few years ago when I was first urged by readers to look into the lack of sustainable and ethical fashion in inclusive sizing, the field was bleak.

-“We recently ran a Kickstarter and had many requests for larger sizes,” says Laura Moffat, co-founder and director of marketing for the new Brooklyn brand Kirrin Finch, which makes menswear-inspired button-up shirts in sizes up to 16.
-“We do plan to do it in the future, because the demand is there, but it requires a whole new pattern and new fit models.
+“We recently ran a Kickstarter and had many requests for larger sizes,” Laura Moffat, co-founder and director of marketing for the androgynous Brooklyn brand Kirrin Finch, told me.
+At the time, they went up to size 16.
+“The demand is there, but it requires a whole new pattern and new fit models.
 So if a brand is not solely focused on the plus-size market, it is hard to justify the additional development cost.”

 The zero-waste designer Daniel Silverstein, whose ZWD line goes up to XL and does made-to-measure pieces for clients of all sizes, agrees that there is a dearth in plus-size expertise.
 “Most designers are simply taught a certain way of doing things that the industry accepts as standard,” he says.
 “Though there are some cost differentials in producing plus sizes such as lower yield and higher material costs that keep ‘plus’ as it’s own category, I think the biggest problem is that it is not a standard part of education from schools like FIT, where I went.
 So it might be less a matter of people wanting to design in a larger variety of sizes, and more an issue of designers’ awareness or knowledge.
 It’s something we need to be thinking of at the educational level to make true industry reform.”

-But even Eileen Fisher, a large brand, runs up against limitations in promoting their plus sizes: Aside from three carousel pictures up top, all the photographs in the plus size section of the website are of sample-sized models.
+It also would help brands sell more if they showed their clothing on plus-size models (obviously), so you could be more confident that it will look good.
+But even Eileen Fisher, a large brand, doesn’t photograph most of its range on plus-size models.
 “We would love to have more plus images – it’s a subject that is discussed frequently within our creative center,” Breslin says.
 “Our sample line comes in one size – getting additional sized samples for photography can be a complicated undertaking that can involve teams in many factories, in many countries.”

 Where to Get Plus Size Sustainable and Ethical Clothing

-If you’re ready to give your plus-sized body the love and quality it deserves, I’ve rounded up some ethical designers and sustainable retailers doing XL/16 and up.
+If you’re ready to give your body the love and quality it deserves, I’ve rounded up some ethical designers and sustainable retailers doing 2XL/20 and up.
 (If you have more, please comment below!)